input-output-hk/essential-cardano-content/content/faq/what-is-stake.md

 image_text: ""
 ---

-## What is stake?

-Stake is the amount of ada a person possesses.
+Stake is the amount of ada a person owns.